The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/foundations/recruiting-basics.md

 Many recruiting failures come from collapsing these elements into one another.

 Common examples:
+- sourcing choices are mistaken for intent
+- assessment outcomes are mistaken for motivation
+- non-response is mistaken for lack of capability
+- treating assessment scores as predictors of acceptance
 - treating rejection as lack of capability when it is lack of intent

-- treating non-response as lack of interest rather than contextual mismatch
-- treating assessment scores as predictors of acceptance
+This project treats:
+- the problem
+- capability
+- intent
+- and sourcing assumptions

-This project treats these elements as **distinct, interacting variables**.
+as distinct, interacting components.

-They must be evaluated separately.
+They must be examined separately to understand system behaviour.

 ---